Cost of Solar Panels Over Time

 By the time we hit the current decade, solar was really heating up.
 Thanks to dropping prices per watt, new federal incentives, and new financing options, the cost of solar for the average homeowner really began to drop — and fast — allowing residential homeowners to finally install solar rooftop panels at a much more reasonable rate than in the past.

 Just how much more was installed?
 The Solar Energy Industries Association (SEIA) found the U.S. installed 4,751 MW of solar PV in 2013, up 41 percent over 2012 and nearly fifteen times the amount installed in 2008.
+The price per watt today is about $0.65, compared with $0.74 per watt a year ago and $4 per watt in 2008.
 More solar had been installed in the U.S. in the last 18 months than in the 30 years prior.
 And solar accounted for 35 percent of all new electricity generation capacity in 2015, up from 10 percent in 2012.
 Why, you ask?
 It’s in part because the average photovoltaic system price fell by 15 percent in that year.

 This report from SunShot (part of the U.S. Department of Energy) explains it further, breaking down how module prices in general fell and led to further price drops all around: